Back Arrow Back to Articles

 Once an investor has lent the funds to a peer and the venture has started earning money, the investor will then begin to receive a passive income as part of the agreed-upon interest rates.
 There are a number of different avenues that come with Peer-to-Peer lending, such as the opportunity to create a crowdfund, highlighting its versatility as a passive income stream.

 While this is a relatively new investment asset, Peer-to-Peer lending offers fairly competitive returns.
-Averaging an annual rate of return of around 10%, this is quickly becoming one of the best passive income investments in the market for those willing to carry out the initial due diligence.
+Averaging an annual rate of return of between 8-18%, this is quickly becoming one of the best passive income investments in the market for those willing to carry out the initial due diligence.

 5. Real Estate Crowdfunding

 As property continues to grow in popularity and prices remain on an upward trajectory, real estate crowdfunding is becoming one of the more common passive income streams.
-In addition to offering investors additional income, this allows investors to access properties that may have initially been out of reach.
+In addition to offering investors additional income, this allows investors to access property investment opportunities that may have initially been out of reach.

 This investment asset is becoming increasingly more popular amongst the younger demographic, with online crowdfunder UOWN finding that 54% of people partaking in property crowdfunding are aged between 18 and 30.